tenstorrent/SweRV-ISS/README.md

 ```

 ###  aclint
-The advanced core local interrup controller (aclint) configuration is an object with the following fields:
+The advanced core local interrupt controller (aclint) configuration is an object with the following fields:
 * base: base address of the memory area associated with the ACLINT.
 * sw_offset: offset to software interrupt region within the ACLINT area).
 * timer_offset: offset to timer within the ACLINT area.